rydmike/issue_m3_multi_report/lib/08_dropdown_menu_selected_item.md

 It may be useful as a starting point for an actual fix.
 It only patches the current implementation concerning it ignoring the theme.
 It does not address the discussion part above.

 This fix also has the same "hack" feel as the original implementation.
 It uses knowledge about what the M3 token defaults are for a default `focused` dropdown menu item, as its fallback defaults for the simulated none widget/themed defaults.
 It does so, since it cannot access the `_MenuButtonDefaultsM3` private class in `menu_anchor.dart`.
 This is not the first time I have run into a situation where it would be useful to have access to the theme default classes, outside their component class files.

+I checked the quick fix below with existing tests in `dropdown_menu_theme_test.dart` and `dropdown_test.dart`.
+It did not break any existing test in them.
+Existing tests do not capture this issue because they do not even include any customization of `DropdownMenu` via `MenuButtonThemeData`.
+The tests rely on that being covered by `MenuItemButton` related tests.
+Since `DropdownMenu` overrides `MenuItemButton` default behavior, it needs its own tests of those parts to ensure those overrides do not break expected theming features of used `MenuItemButton`.

 ```dart
 List<Widget> _buildButtons(